Fast and Light Alternative to Bryntum Gantt in 2026

-In this article, we will compare two web components for adding Gantt charts to project management tools: Bryntum Gantt and DHTMLX Gantt.
-Both components have a long history on the market of JS tools.
+In this article, we will compare these two popular web components for adding Gantt charts to project management solutions.
+Both components have a long history in the market of JS tools.
 Let us consider how they differ and see why DHTMLX is a great alternative to Bryntum.

 DHTMLX is 10 Times Faster and Lighter than Bryntum